 Wojtyła maintains that love begins in fondness—fondness is as if love’s bud.
 Love as fondness—traditionally amor complacentiae—presents the beloved before the lover’s eyes as someone of distinctive value, a good in herself (For the following, see LR, 58-67).
 At the dawn of love, the lover begins to recognise the goodness and beauty of the beloved, both because of the various goods found present in the beloved (of a bodily, human, and personal kind), and because of the lover’s own sensitivity to these same goods.
 Yet, fondness goes still further than the recognition of the complex of goods inhering in the beloved and involves the apprehension of the preeminent personal value of the beloved.
-The lover is fond of the other simply for who she is in herself, notwithstanding the various inhering goods, and despite the manifold weaknesses and frailties.
+The lover is fond of the other simply for who she is in herself, not simply the various inhering goods, and despite the manifold weaknesses and frailties.
 Fondness then becomes love properly speaking when this basic disposition to the goodness and beauty of the other is confirmed by a free act of the will, thereby becoming an enduring thoughtful commitment to thinking of the beloved as a definite good.
 Love as fondness is captured by the simple statement, ‘You are good.’

-Love as desire—amor concupiscentiae—forms on the basis of love as fondness and is described by Wojtyła as a longing for the beloved precisely as a good for oneself.
+Love as desire—amor concupiscentiae—forms on the basis of love as fondness and is described by Wojtyła as a longing for the beloved precisely as a good for oneself (For this and following, see LR, 64-66.).
 Through this passionate form of longing, the beloved appears in the experience of the lover as a good which if had would perfect the lover.
 The lover wants the beloved for himself because of the good that is found in the beloved.
 Now, even though this is a self-focused love, it should not be equated with selfishness in the ethical sense, and neither should this form of love be identified with sexual desire alone in abstraction from the desiring love of the whole person of the other.
 Rather, love as desire is simply one manifestation of our basic human need of the beloved person.
 Because we are finite by nature, and in consequence of the characteristic sexual differentiation of the human body, we are needful of the complementary good that is found in the beloved.
 Therefore, the object of love as desire is not merely the sexual body of the other, but the very person of the beloved who is so sexually embodied.
 Love as desire is captured by the statement, ‘I long for you because you are a good for me.’
+(LR, 65.)

 Though both love as fondness and love as desire are of the essence of love, and are vital dynamisms of all personal sexual love, by themselves alone they are not the whole of love.
-Love’s completion is only realised through love as benevolence—amor benevolentiae—a love of good-will, where the lover not only affirms the good of the beloved (as he does in the loves of fondness and desire), nor merely seeks that good for himself (as in the love of desire), but also seeks the true good of the beloved herself.
+Love’s completion is only realised through love as benevolence—amor benevolentiae—a love of good-will, where the lover not only affirms the good of the beloved (as he does in the loves of fondness and desire), nor merely seeks that good for himself (as in the love of desire), but also seeks the true good of the beloved herself (For this and following, see LR, 66-67.).
 That is, the lover seeks the good for the beloved.
 Love as benevolence seeks the true good for the beloved and does so in a way that is true to the person of the beloved, in a manner that is proper to the human, personal, and uniquely individual being of the beloved.
 As such, this form of altruistic love is love in an absolute sense, and complements, perfects, and elevates all other forms of love.
 Love as benevolence contains the deepest affirmation of the good of the person of the beloved in willing the confirmation of the beloved in her completed goodness.
 It is captured by the statement, ‘I long for your good.’
+(LR, 67.)

 With these three forms of love—fondness, desire, and benevolence—we have reached an understanding of the interwoven dynamisms of all truly personal sexual love, and indeed, in a sense, of all personal kinds of love.
 Yet, personal sexual love not only possesses this objective profile, but also has an intense subjective profile, since such love resonates deeply throughout the psycho-emotional life of the lovers.
 To this we will turn in the next article, but for now it is fitting to conclude with a quote from LR indicating the great human import of personal love: